Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 - Only Nvidia GPU's RTX 30XX, 40XX, 50XX: Sage Attention Supported.
 Use Install_Wan2GP_Torch_2.7.1+cu12.8.bat
 ---

+### All Wan2GP updates comes directly from the original DeepBeepMeep/Wan2GP Repository.

 1. Make sure your Nvidia graphics drivers are up-to-date.
 If they are not or if your not sure, please click on the following link to download Nvidia graphics drivers. 👉 [Nvidia Drivers](https://www.nvidia.com/en-us/software/nvidia-app/) 👈

 2. Make sure you have Git installed as it will be needed to update Wan2GP, if not download the Git Standalone Installer and click on Git for Windows/x64 Setup. 👉 [Git Standalone Installer Download](https://git-scm.com/downloads/win) 👈 To install Git, double click Git.exe and just keep clicking next until it's installed, you don't need to change anything.